gunesevitan/ubc-ovarian-cancer-subtype-classification-and-outlier-detection/README.md

 AMP is also used for faster training and regularization.

-Each fold is trained for 15 epochs and epochs with highest balanced accuracy are selected.
+Each fold is trained for 15 epochs and epochs with the highest balanced accuracy are selected.

 Training transforms are: